-Usually 18 holes in one day is more than enough for me.
+Usually 18 holes of golf in one day is more than enough for me.
 But there are times when it’s not.
 Those days usually fall into one of two categories: I played well enough during the first round that I want to keep it going (which never happens), or I have friends visiting from out of town who just can’t get enough of golf in the desert.
 Lucky for them, and for me, there are plenty of options in Scottsdale that require getting in and out of the car only once on 36-hole days like that.

 Take the Stadium Course at the TPC Scottsdale.
 It gets plenty of deserved attention for hosting the Waste Management Phoenix Open but the conditions are usually close to perfect, and everyone loves to play where the pros play.
 Right across the street is the underrated Champions Course.
 It’s much less expensive, very walkable and has five par 3s to make your 36-hole day breeze by.

 There may be no more surreal landscape than that found on the two courses at Boulders Resort & Spa.
 Yes, there are the fairways and greens you have come to expect, but you have never seen anything like the giant rock outcroppings found throughout the entire property.
 The back nine on the North Course is the longest and toughest with multiple par fours over 420 yards.
 The slightly shorter but tighter South Course has the edge in overall visual appeal, most notably on the fifth hole, which plays across a wash and directly at one of the famed boulder piles behind the green.
 Check out Rosie’s Rock near the tee on the par-3 seventh – it was named for the original developer’s wife and teeters precariously on top of another boulder.